JudgeSense: A Benchmark for Prompt Sensitivity in LLM-as-a-Judge Systems: Results

 \section{Results}

-Preference and relevance results are reported in Table~\ref{tab:degenerate}.
-Eight of nine judges return label A on every preference and relevance pair regardless of prompt variant; JSS = 1.000 reflects position anchoring \citep{shi2024judging,wang2023fair}, not consistency under paraphrase.
+Twelve of thirteen judges return label A on every preference and relevance pair regardless of prompt variant; JSS = 1.000 reflects position anchoring \citep{shi2024judging,wang2023fair}, not consistency under paraphrase.
 We exclude these from the primary leaderboard and discuss them in Section~\ref{sec:degenerate}.